durrantlab/autogrow4/README.md

 The default fragment libraries included with AutoGrow were derived from a subset of the ZINC database (https://zinc.docking.org/).
 We thank ZINC for allowing us to distribute these fragment libraries to AutoGrow users.

+# Getting Started with AutoGrow4:
+A detailed tutorial of running AutoGrow4 can be found within the tutorial folder at: /autogrow4/tutorial/tutorial.md The tutorial details all dependencies, and running instructions.
+Additional details for AutoGrow4 parameters can be obtained by running:
+    python RunAutogrow.py -h

+AutoGrow4 is executed through the script RunAutogrow.py and supports commandline and JSON file submission for parameters.
+AutoGrow4 can also be run through Docker, using the script: /autogrow4/Docker/autogrow_in_docker.py Details for running AutoGrow4 using Docker are provided within the tutorial (/autogrow4/tutorial/tutorial.md)

 # Developer Note:
 Gypsum-DL is Version 1.1.2 with two sys.flush() commands added to the Parallelizer.py script.
     These help to ensure print statements properly output in large MPI runs.